Matt95B/blog/_posts/2025-11-19-Launcher-CICO-MSAL-KAM.md

 |:-------------------:|:-------------------:|
 | [![](http://blog.beaugtech.com/assets/img/2025-11-19-Launcher-CICO-MSAL-KAM/WS1-Settings-EMMRegistration.png)](http://blog.beaugtech.com/assets/img/2025-11-19-Launcher-CICO-MSAL-KAM/WS1-Settings-EMMRegistration.png) | [![](http://blog.beaugtech.com/assets/img/2025-11-19-Launcher-CICO-MSAL-KAM/WS1-Settings-Enrollment.png)](http://blog.beaugtech.com/assets/img/2025-11-19-Launcher-CICO-MSAL-KAM/WS1-Settings-Enrollment.png) |

-### 5.2 Mutli-user staging account
+### 5.2 Multi-user staging account
-Workspace ONE UEM supports several staging workflows, and in this setup I’ve configured a multi-user staging account.
-This allows each device to be fully staged once, after which frontline workers simply sign in at the start of their shift and sign out when they’re finished.
+Workspace ONE UEM supports several staging workflows.
+In this setup, I’ve configured a multi-user staging account so that each device only needs to be staged once.
+Thereafter, frontline workers simply sign in at the start of their shift and sign out when they finish.
 At logoff, user specific data is cleared and the device returns to its clean, staged state, ready for the next worker.

-To configure a mutli user staging account, login to your Workspace ONE UEM console, go to **Accounts > Users** and click **Add User**.
+To configure a mutli-user staging account, login to your Workspace ONE UEM console, go to **Accounts > Users** and click **Add User**.

 - Complete the necessary fields
     - This staging account could either be a Directory or Basic account